VD44/RNN-Components/README.md

 Several preset RNNs to use in your code or as a reference.

 ### Bidirectional LSTM
-Encodes inputs in forward and reverse time order and then concatenates the resulting out puts and states using an LSTM cell.
+Encodes inputs in forward and reverse time order and then concatenates the resulting outputs and states using an LSTM cell.

 ### Bidirectional GRU
+Encodes inputs in forward and reverse time order and then concatenates the resulting outputs and states using an GRU cell.

 ### Stacked LSTM
+An rnn that encodes input using a stack of LSTM cells with optional residual connections after a specified depth.

 ### Stacked GRU
+An rnn that encodes input using a stack of GRU cells with optional residual connections after a specified depth.

+## Attention Mechanisms

 ### Luong Attention Mechanism